CMSgov/dpc-static-site/common/tos.md

 Sandbox or production credentials (such as passwords, keys, tokens, and client IDs) issued to you by CMS for DPC are intended to be used only by you and to identify any software which you are using with DPC.
 You agree to keep your credentials confidential and make reasonable efforts to prevent and discourage other persons or entities from accessing or using your credentials.
 Credentials may not be embedded in open source projects.

-You may only access (or attempt to access) DPC by the means described in the DPC documentation.[1]
+You may only access (or attempt to access) DPC by the means described in the DPC documentation.
 If CMS assigns you production credentials, you may only use those production credentials to access the DPC, and you may only access the DPC using an application that has been reviewed and approved by CMS in response to your request.
 CMS may revoke your credentials if you use (or attempt to use them) with another application that has not been reviewed and approved by CMS.

 ### Activities and Purposes